 At Queen of Peace Grammar School, there are varied, multiple support systems to ensure the learning success of each student.
 If a student encounters difficulty in a subject area, the teacher will provide support and prescriptive instruction to enhance learning.
 Each classroom teacher is available both before and after school to help students who require assistance.
 Many classes have paraprofessionals that provide extra help during the school day.

 Queen of Peace Grammar School addresses the individual needs and learning styles of all students.
 If learning inconsistencies are identified in a student, a teacher may suggest the extensive testing services of the Bergen County Child Study Team.
 Based on testing outcomes, the student will be provided with an Individualized Service Plan.
 The student’s teachers will work with ISP students to support learning goals.

-The homeroom teacher may recommend the student for extra help in Reading or Math from the Bergen County Special Services Teacher, Mrs. Anne Celmer.
-Mrs. Celmer works with students whose standardized test scores indicate weaknesses in certain subject areas.
-Homeroom teachers may also recommended students to Mrs. Celmer based on classroom performance.
-The students will be taken out of the classroom once or twice a week to reinforce targeted learning skills.
+The homeroom teacher may recommend the student for extra help in Reading or Math from the Bergen County Special Services Teacher, Mrs. Galiana.
+Mrs. Galiana works with students whose standardized test scores indicate weaknesses in certain subject areas.
+Homeroom teachers may also recommended students to Mrs. Galiana based on classroom performance.
+The students will receive individualized instruction both in and outside of the classroom, once or twice a week to reinforce targeted learning skills.

-Ms. Woodrow is the school counselor at Queen of Peace Grammar School.
+Ms. Murray is the school counselor at Queen of Peace Grammar School.
 Her services are available for students as needed.
 Issues with behavior, peer relationships, and family are some of the many areas that interfere with successful learning.
-Ms. Woodrow helps with these areas of concern.
+Ms. Murray helps with these areas of concern.
 The counselor is at school one day per week.
 Parent permission is necessary for counseling sessions.
 Teachers may suggest, or students may request, some time with the counselor.

 Teachers provide a myriad of instructional methods to support the success of each student.
 Effective communication between the home and school is essential for student success.